Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Unlimited Rotation Turret with Vision Tracking

-Innovative shooting system with continuous rotation capability and automated targeting.
+Innovative shooting platform with continuous 360° rotation capability and automated

-Slip Ring Design: Limelight camera powered through slip ring for
+Slip Ring Design: Limelight camera powered through slip ring enabling

 Four-Flywheel System: Consistent ball propulsion with variable speed